 The following article serves as an introduction to the analysis discipline known as the Finite Element Method (FEM).
-It was originally authored by Steve Roensch, an engineering consultant and expert witness specializing in finite element analysis.
+Originally authored by Steve Roensch, an expert witness in simulation, this guide has been updated to reflect the modern state of engineering.

 What is Finite Element Analysis?

 Finite element analysis (FEA) is a discipline crossing the boundaries of mathematics, physics, engineering, and computer science.
-The method has wide application and enjoys extensive utilization in the structural, thermal, and fluid analysis areas.
+The method has wide application and enjoys extensive utilization in structural, thermal, and fluid analysis (CFD).

 The finite element method is comprised of three major phases:

-- Pre-processing: The analyst develops a finite element mesh to divide the subject geometry into subdomains for mathematical analysis, and applies material properties and boundary conditions.
+- Pre-processing: The analyst develops a finite element mesh to divide the subject geometry into subdomains (elements) for mathematical analysis.
+This is where material properties, loads, and boundary conditions are applied.

-- Solution: The FEA software derives the governing matrix equations from the model and solves for the primary quantities.
+- Solution: The FEA software (solver) derives the governing matrix equations from the model and solves for the primary quantities (degrees of freedom).

-- Post-processing: The analyst checks the validity of the solution, examines the values of primary quantities (such as displacements and stresses), and derives and examines additional quantities (such as specialized stresses and error indicators).
+- Post-processing: The analyst validates the solution, examines primary quantities (such as displacement), and derives secondary quantities (such as Von Mises stress and safety factors).

 Advantages of FEA

-The advantages of FEA are numerous and important.
-A new design concept may be modeled to determine its real-world behavior under various load environments, and may therefore be refined prior to the creation of drawings, when few dollars have been committed and changes are inexpensive.
+The advantages of FEA are numerous.
+A new design concept can be modeled to determine its real-world behavior under various load environments before metal is cut.
+This allows designs to be refined when changes are inexpensive—during the digital phase.

 Limitations and Risks

-It is also important to recognize the limitations of FEA.
-Commercial software packages and the required hardware still require a significant investment.
+It is critical to recognize the limitations of FEA.
 The method can reduce product testing but cannot totally replace it.

-Probably most important, an inexperienced user can deliver incorrect answers, upon which expensive decisions will be based.
-FEA is a demanding tool; the analyst must be proficient not only in elasticity or fluids, but also in mathematics, computer science, and especially the finite element method itself.
+Garbage In, Garbage Out: Probably the biggest risk is that an inexperienced user can deliver precise-looking but completely incorrect answers.
+FEA is a demanding tool; the analyst must be proficient not only in the software interface but in the underlying physics and boundary conditions.

 Hardware and Software Requirements